kubeflow/examples/CONTRIBUTING.md

 someone through their first use of Kubeflow.
 They are designed to be combined with other examples in any number of configurations.

-### Application-specific
+### Application-focused

 Application-specific examples highlight a common machine learning technique such as recommendation, classification, or vision.
+Like component-focused examples, these are also smaller in scope than end-to-end examples.

 ### Third-party hosted